haggj/real-time-threat-detection/README.md

 A simple flask server which stores information about all incoming connections.
 All connection events are logged.

 ## TCP server (port 443)
-We developed a simple TCP server which is written in python.
+A simple TCP server.
 This server waits for incoming connections and logs the IP address along with the received data.
 The server does not respond to incoming connections.
 In contrast to the web server running on port 80, this server logs all connections attempts on TCP level instead of only logging successful HTTP requests.

 ## RTTD
 A python script which parses the honeypot logs and configures the firewall of the operating system accordingly.